 - Is sleeping on your back bad?
 No – but when sleeping, it’s best to try and avoid sleeping on your front.
 The best sleeping position for lower back pain (and to protect your spine) is on your side, in the foetal position with a pillow or edge of the duvet between your knees.
 You’ll also need a thick enough pillow to keep your neck inline with the rest of your spine.
 When sleeping on your back, use a thinner pillow and try a pillow underneath your knees to take strain off your back.

-Keep moving and changing postures regularly and I’ll see you next month.
+Keep moving and changing postures regularly and any questions get in touch.